2020 Houston Astros season: Awards and achievements

+Minor league system

 Charitable efforts during Coronavirus pandemic

 As of mid-April 2020, Astro teammates Carlos Correa and Martin Maldonado, along with fellow Major Leaguers such as Francisco Lindor and Eddie Rosario, as well as musical stars, have already shipped 26 pallets of medical supplies to the U.S. territory of Puerto Rico.
 Astros owner Jim Crane has waived all shipping and logistic charges through his company Crane Worldwide Logistics.